PET2Rep: Towards Vision-Language Model-Drived Automated Radiology Report Generation for Positron Emission Tomography: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this work, we present PET2Rep, the first comprehensive benchmark specifically designed for evaluating radiology report generation in PET imaging, addressing the critical gap between existing researches and clinical application.
-The benchmark consists of 565 carefully curated whole-body PET/CT image-report cases, representing a significant advancement in this domain.
-Another key innovation is the introduction of a series of clinical efficiency metrics to evaluate the quality of radiotracer uptake pattern description in key organs in generated reports PET reports, which is a decisive factor in clinical decision-making, as omissions in critical findings can alter therapeutic pathways.
+In this work, we present PET2Rep, the first comprehensive benchmark specifically designed for evaluating radiology report generation in PET imaging, addressing a critical gap between existing research and clinical application.
+The benchmark consists of 565 whole-body PET/CT image-report cases, representing a significant advancement in this domain.
+Another key innovation is the introduction of a series of clinical efficacy metrics to evaluate the quality of radiotracer uptake pattern description in key organs in generated reports PET reports, which is a decisive factor in clinical decision-making, as omissions in critical findings can alter therapeutic pathways.

-Our experimental results starkly expose critical limitations in current VLMs.
-Despite their claimed strong performance on several multimodal medical benchmarks, these models universally fail to outperform even a simple template baseline in PET2Rep, with most producing chaotic or structurally non-compliant reports.
-These findings indicate that the field still demands fundamental innovations in \textbf{clinically grounded evaluation frameworks and rigorous alignment with real-world reporting standards to attain true clinical viability}.
-Many existing benchmark tasks assess the capabilities of VLMs through visual question answering for superficial understanding of the image, such as identifying the imaging modality or naming marked organs, which is far from the knowledge required for actual clinical diagnosis and treatment.
-While existing clinical-related report generation datasets mostly focus on local structural images, neglecting the integration of structural information and functional imaging for comprehensive whole-body evaluation.
-PET2Rep incorporates the rich experience of professional medical experts, providing crucial guidance for advancing large models toward general medical AI and guiding model development at a more refined level.
+Our experimental results clearly reveal the critical limitations of current VLMs.
+Despite their reported success on various multimodal medical benchmarks, all models fail to surpass even a simple template baseline in PET2Rep, with some models generating disorganized or structurally non-compliant reports.
+These findings underscore the need for fundamental advancements in clinically grounded evaluation frameworks and rigorous alignment with real-world reporting standards to achieve genuine clinical applicability.
+Many existing benchmark tasks assess the capabilities of VLMs through visual question answering, which primarily reflects superficial image understanding and falls short of the deep clinical reasoning required for diagnosis and treatment.
+Moreover, existing clinical report generation datasets are largely confined to localized anatomical structures, overlooking the integration of structural and functional information necessary for comprehensive whole-body evaluation.
+In this context, PET2Rep serves as an expert-informed and clinically aligned benchmark that helps bridge this gap, providing a foundation for exploring the potential of large models toward more generalizable medical intelligence and facilitating progress in domain-specific model development.

-While PET2Rep represents a significant step forward, several limitations should be noted.
-Currently, our evaluations are restricted to 2D slices, which does not fully capture the 3D spatial relationships and volumetric information that are essential for comprehensive image interpretation.
-Furthermore, clinically important quantitative metrics such as standardized uptake value (SUV) and lesion volume measurements have been excluded from the current evaluation framework.